isiahmeadows/mithril.js/design/vnode-structure.md

 	- `ndata`: an array containing the raw DOM nodes.
 	- `cdata`: an array containing the children IDs, with `0` representing holes.
 	- Global queues exist for each of these, used to add elements when there isn't room before or at the current read counter.
 	- A global `idMap` exists to map strings, functions, and keys to numeric indices for compressed storage.
 These are tracked and collected via simple reference counts.
-(Raw HTML contents are also stored in this map.)
 A free list is retained to avoid increasing the ID count without bound.

 Using this method, I can avoid a lot of the memory cost, and iterating values becomes a lot faster because I have one memory load instead of 2 for each read.